Skip to main content

 • worn flooring or frayed carpets

-The deposit protection schemes look at who lives with you and how long you have lived there if you ask them to resolve a dispute about fair wear and tear.
+The deposit protection schemes look at who lives with you and how long you have lived there if you ask them to resolve a dispute about wear and tear.

 Example: normal wear and tear in a family home